open-gluck/opengluck-server/README.md

 - `normal`: when blood glucose is in range
 - `high`: when blood glucose is *high*

+### Instant Glucose Record

+An *instant glucose record* is a live measurement from the sensor, before smoothing is applied.
+It is not used by APIs retrieving current or last data, but can be queried specifically if you need.

+Users need to take special care with instant glucose records, as usual, as it can sometimes show values out of range.

 ## Environment

 In addition to the environment variables accepted by Next, Here is a list of